According to Dr. David Ludwig, author of Always Hungry. Conquer Cravings, Retrain Your Fat Cells, and Lose Weight Permanently:

 We believe there are actually 5 major elements to a healthy lifestyle, including PCOS weight loss.
 Nutraceutical solutions, food medicine, movement medicine, addiction awareness, and support transformation.
 These three tips can help you start off with 2-3 big wins.

-The PCOS 5-Element System shows you how to do food – what to eat and what not to eat to have the outcome you desire.
+The Natural Hormone Solution For PCOS shows you how to do food – what to eat and what not to eat to have the outcome you desire.
 And sometimes it’s eating more than you think…and fat too!

 Gluten and artificial sweetners have the addictive potential to overrun our best intentions.
 Being aware of their seductive power and the cravings they produce is the first step in overcoming them.
 Find natural substitutes and alternatives to help you move beyond these easy addictions.

 Having a community to support you can make all the difference.
 Change can be hard.
 We can find ourselves in self-sabotaging patterns that make take a community to change.
-The PCOS 5-Element System will support you in making positive lifestyle changes now and forever.
+The Natural Hormone Solution For PCOS will support you in making positive lifestyle changes now and forever.

 PCOS Weight Loss